Home Gym Setup Guide: Equipment, Workouts & 12-Week Plan

 Nutrition nudges: Distribute protein across 3–5 meals, include carbs pre-lift (banana + yogurt works), and add a salty drink for hot garages.
 Caffeine 30–45 minutes pre-workout can help, but cycle it occasionally.

 Next steps: Start with the Core budget list, run Weeks 1–4, and track everything.
-If you found this useful, subscribe to get printable checklists and a 12-week spreadsheet with auto-RPE suggestions.
+If you found this useful.